-The coating technique for this recipe is based on my Air fryer tofu.
-It uses cornstarch to bind the flavorful coating to the zucchini.
+The coating technique for this air fried zucchini recipe is based on my air fryer tofu.
+It uses corn starch to bind the flavorful coating to the zucchini.

 The resulting zucchini isn't meant to be crunchy.
-It is lightly crisp and thoroughly coated in addictively cheesy, garlicky, oniony goodness.
+It is tender, lightly crisp, and thoroughly coated in addictively cheesy, garlicky, oniony goodness.

 Stir the mixture until the zucchini is well coated in the nutritional yeast.
 It's fine if some of the nutritional yeast doesn't stick -- just do your best.

 You can cook your zucchini in the air fryer or in the oven.
 I like to air fry them, because it's faster and crispier, but feel free to do what feels best to you!

 To air fry, just transfer the coated zucchini to the air fryer basket.
 It's ok if some pieces are touching or even overlapping a little bit, but try to spread them out as much as possible.
 Air fry for 10-15 minutes, and eat!

 If you want to bake these, just line a baking sheet with parchment paper.
 Then, arrange the zucchini fries in a single layer on the paper.
 Bake for 20-28 minutes.
 There is no need to flip these, so don't worry about that!

 How to serve, store, & reheat